 Some women don’t metabolize hormones through their liver efficiently, due to genetics, fatty liver, or alcohol use (in fact alcohol significantly increases your breast cancer risks).
 This is where the DUTCH Complete Hormone test comes in.
 The best part of this test is to see how you metabolize estrogen.
 It’s important to favor the safe 2OH pathway (phase 1) and to have good methylation (phase 2).
 Here’s an example of a DUTCH estrogen metabolite map:

 Whether you can run a DUTCH test or not, I recommend all women on hormones take liver support.
-There are many good liver support products, I like Design’s For Health PaleoCleanse (1 shake per day) plus their Femguard and Balance.
-These help with liver detox in general and Femguard specifically helps with faulty estrogen metabolism.
+There are many good liver support products, and you can choose one that matches the findings from your DUTCH test.

 For gut bacteria, I recommend all women on hormones do a Functional stool test like the GI Map to assess and optimize their microbiome.
 Look for a marker called “beta-glucuronidase” which should not be high.
 This marker means you may be reabsorbing estrogens, which is not a good thing.
 Lastly, you need to have healthy bristol type 4 poops every single day before taking hormones, even topical hormones or pellets.